AustenHolmberg/curiosity_scrapy/README.md

+# Curiosity Timelapse Generator
-This is a scraper / timelapse generator for the images taken by the Curiosity rover.
+## This is a Python CLI that scrapes images taken by the Curiosity rover's cameras, and generates timelapses.